 Types of Treatment Offered at SUWS of the Carolinas

-At SUWS of the Carolinas, we provide four different treatment programs which are designed to meet the distinct needs of all of our students, including those with anxiety.
-Each program varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
-These four distinct programs include:
+At SUWS of the Carolinas, we provide four different treatment tracks which are designed to meet the distinct needs of all of our students, including those with anxiety.
+Each track varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
+These four distinct tracks include:

 - Approach: For adolescents, ages 14-17, who are struggling with autism spectrum disorder, social issues, social avoidance, technology addiction, and more.